Best Practice-Based Research Award 2021

 Best Poster Award

-Each year EAPRIL also reaches out a Best Poster Award during the EAPRIL Conference.
-More info on the procedure will follow soon.
+Each year EAPRIL also reaches out a Best Poster Award during the EAPRIL Conference to recognise the poster with the best overall research design, visual design and oral presentation.

 Award Winner 2019